Have a peek into the Book!

-Norwegian Ancestry is the working title of our project.
-I have written a how-to book in English about Norwegian genealogy research.
+A Guide to Norwegian Genealogy, Emigration, and Transmigration is a how-to book in English about Norwegian genealogy research.
 It is used elements from two of my previous books, published in Norwegian – Slektsgransking.
 Steg for steg med praktiske eksempler (Genealogy.
 Step by step with practical examples, Aschehoug 2010) and Slektsgranskerens guide til utvandringen 1825-1930 (The Genealogist’s Guide to Emigration 1825-1930, Vigmostad & Bjørke 2013) with add-ons.
+The book is mostly done, and a donation to help us finish the translation had been appreciated!

 Norway has a free online service called The Digital Archives (Digitalarkivet).
 They have both transcribed and scanned original documents which are relevant to family history research.
 Parish records are examples of scanned original resources, while most censuses are available in transcribed form, as searchable databases.